Joint Venture AgreementA Joint Venture Agreement allows two or more parties to enter into a legally binding business contract.

-A common mistake often made is the interchangeable nuance of the terms ‘partnership agreement’ and ‘joint venture agreement’.
-Although the two are seemingly similar on the face of it, there are in fact distinct differences.
-Despite the fact that it may seem like the two are hard to differentiate there are a few key differences.
+A common mistake often made is treating the terms ‘partnership agreement’ and ‘joint venture agreement’ interchangeably.
+Although the two are similar on the face of it, there are in fact distinct differences.

-A partnership agreement is a legal relationship between two or more people, carrying on a business in common with a view of profit.
-To ensure a professional relationship between partners, it is essential that mutual aims and intentions are agreed upon, and often that the partners share the same skill or profession.
+A partnership agreement is a legal relationship between two or more individuals, carrying on a business in common with a view of profit.
+To ensure a professional relationship between partners, it is common that mutual aims and intentions are agreed upon, and often that the partners share the same skill or profession.
 A partnership ma be legally incorporated.

 Advantages of a Joint Venture Agreement

 - Liability for debts of joint ventures is stipulated to be separate

 - Partners are not bound to other partners

 - Joint venture parties are able to avoid fiduciary duties

 - No joint enterprise

 - Potential conflicts and disputes without the help of a written partnership agreement